 Meat is wrapped in butcher paper or clear packaging, or vacuum sealed (extra charge) if you prefer.
 There might also be some variation in the meat in each package (eg. You might get really big pork chops in one package, and regular-sized chops in another due to the size of the animal and natural variations in that part of the animal.
 There might be an oddly shaped chop from the end).
 Farm-Fresh meat isn't cookie-cutter.
 These natural variations are completely normal, because your meat is coming from different sized animal every time.

-Farm-Fresh heritage pork tastes different
+Farm-Fresh heritage pork and beef tastes different

 Fresh hams are different than the ones pre-packaged in the grocery store.
-The bacon might not be as salty as you are used to, and heritage breed, pasture-raised pigs have better marbling, and are a deeper colour than commercially raised breeds.
+The bacon might not be as salty as you are used to, and heritage breed, pasture-raised animals have better marbling, and are a deeper colour than commercially raised breeds.
 It’s just better meat, and it tastes better as a result!

 You won’t know the final price until the meat is ready for pick-up